slevithan/regex/README.md

 ### Possessive quantifiers

-Possessive quantifiers are created by adding `+` to a quantifier, and they're similar to greedy quantifiers except they don't allow backtracking.
+Possessive quantifiers are created by adding `+` to any quantifier, and they're similar to greedy quantifiers except they don't allow backtracking.
 Although greedy quantifiers start out by matching as much as possible, if the remainder of the regex doesn't find a match, the regex engine will backtrack and try all permutations of how many times the quantifier should repeat.
 Possessive quantifiers prevent the regex engine from doing this.

 > Possessive quantifiers are syntactic sugar for [atomic groups](#atomic-groups) when their contents are a single repeated item (which could be a token, character class, or group).